Drones (Muse album): Promotion and release

 Drones was released on 5 June 2015 in Europe and 8 June in the United Kingdom under Warner Bros.
 Records and Helium-3.
 On 3 November, Muse released "Revolt" as the third single from the album along with a music video on iTunes.
-The fourth single "Aftermath" was released on 11 March 2016, and on 16 April, the final single "Reapers" was released as a 7" single for of Record Store Day.
+The fourth single "Aftermath" was released on 11 March 2016; further, on 16 April, the final single "Reapers" was released as a 7" single for Record Store Day.